 How Much Money Can I Save By Chartering My Private Jet?

-How much you can generate in revenue in charter income will vary based on many factors, from the type of aircraft you have, to how often you make her available, to who you decide to partner with.
-However, generally speaking, by making it available for charter, you can expect to reduce the operating and maintenance expenses of your private jet by about 80%.
-Given how high those costs, can be, you can easily see how that translates to significant savings.
+How much you can generate in charter income will vary based on many factors, from the type of aircraft you have, how often you make her available to who you decide to partner with.
+However, generally speaking, by making it available for charter, you can expect to reduce your private jet's operating and maintenance expenses by about 80%.
+Given how high those costs can be, you can easily see how that translates to significant savings.

 today is an outstanding time to own a jet and take advantage of the cost savings afforded by offering the aircraft for charter.